Max-We/Tetris-Gymnasium/README.md

 ![logo](./docs/_static/logo.png "Tetris Gymnasium")

-> Tetris Gymnasium is currently under early development!

 Tetris Gymnasium is tightly integrated with Gymnasium and exposes a simple API for training agents to play Tetris.

-The environment offers state-of-the-art performance and holds a high standard for code quality.
-With it, researchers and developers can focus on their research and development, rather than the environment itself.

 Getting started is easy.
 Here is a simple example of an environment with random actions: